The Steve Zissou Hat — An Iconic Red Beanie

 The film is a study in red hats.

-First time I saw it, I understood a whole subculture of people worshipping the red hat.
+First time I saw it, I suddenly understood a whole subculture of people worshipping the red hat.
 It’s just plain cool, and its cultural roots run deep.
 Each of the crew members in The Life Aquatic has their own style of hat, but they’re all red, and it creates a united front.

-While the Southlander, our first beanie model, wasn’t really inspired by Klaus Daimler’s beanie in the film, it is not that different either (sans pom pom).
+While the Southlander, our first beanie model, wasn’t really inspired by Klaus Daimler’s beanie in the film, it is not that different from it (sans pom pom).
 The decision to make the North Cap a permanent part of our collection however, was definitely fueled by a crisp image in our mind: The one of Steve Zissou pointing to the future, while the hat gloriously sits as a counter point atop his head.

 The Life Aquatic itself draws a lot of inspiration from, and is in fact dedicated to, Jaques Cousteau.
 Jaques in turn is another great inspiration for Red Hat Factory.
 I actually first heard of him in conjunction to being shown The Life Aquatic.